Washington Sundar (26 Years)

 About Washington Sundar

-Named after PD Washington as a mark of thanksgiving to his mentor by his father, Sundar has risen the ranks, from the age-group level to the Under-19 level and from Tamil Nadu to Rising Pune Supergiant (RPS).
-As a 18-year-old, he was one amongst a batch of cricketers who are presumed to be one of India's next generation players.
+Named after PD Washington as a mark of thanksgiving to his mentor by his father, Sundar has risen through the ranks, from the age-group level to the Under-19 level and from Tamil Nadu to the senior level.
+As an 18-year-old, he was among a group of cricketers considered to be part of India’s next generation of players.

 A left-handed top-order batsman who also bowls off-spin, Sundar made a rather low-key first-class debut - coming after an impressive performance for India in the Under-19 World Cup, held in Bangladesh.
 India eventually finished as runner-up, losing the title clash against West Indies.